-We have clear principles which are set out in our Code of Conduct which are freely available on the intranet and the website.
+We have a clear Purpose and Principles and Code of Conduct which are available on the intranet and the website.

 We also display information about a confidential and independent whistleblowing line that can be used for reporting breaches of the codes of conduct at all our sites and host the Whistleblowing policy on the home page of our group intranet site which includes contact numbers for the lines relevant for all countries and alternative methods for raising concerns internally.